Pylons/pyramid/docs/narr/firstapp.rst

-A view callable is required to return a :term:`response` object because a response object has all the information necessary to formulate an actual HTTP response; this object is then converted to text by the upstream :term:`WSGI` server and sent back to the requesting browser.
+A view callable is required to return a :term:`response` object because a response object has all the information necessary to formulate an actual HTTP response; this object is then converted to text by the :term:`WSGI` server which called Pyramid and it is sent back to the requesting browser.
 To return a response, each view callable creates an instance of the :class:`~pyramid.response.Response` class.
-In the ``hello_world`` function, the string is passed.
+In the ``hello_world`` function, a string is passed as the body to the response.

-.. note:: As we'll see in later chapters, returning a literal :term:`response` object from a view callable is not always required; we can instead use a :term:`renderer` in our view configurations.
-If we use a renderer, our view callable is allowed to return a value that the renderer understands, and the renderer generates a response on our behalf.

 .. index::
    single: imperative configuration